Francis Libermann Catholic High School: Uniforms

-During normal classes, students are expected to wear the school uniform – a combination of grey dress pants, a white dress shirt, a golf shirt, a polo sweater, a knit sweater, a knit sweater-vest, a kilt with school colours, and black shoes.
+During normal classes, students are expected to wear the school uniform – a combination of grey dress pants, a golf shirt, a polo sweater, a knit sweater, a kilt with school colours, and black shoes.

 Campus

 Libermann High accommodates a library and computer labs; some computers were donated through a Bill Gates program.

 Student body

 The FL Catholic Elementary School program began in 2003 and ended in the 2018-2019 school year.
 The number of students varies year to year from 750–1000, currently home to grades 9 to 12.
 Graduates may stay for a fifth year even after the termination of OAC.